Associate Dean of Administration

-Teresa Davis is the associate dean of administration.
-In this role she oversees information technology, facilities, marketing, outreach, and a number of budget and leadership related processes for the college.
-Areas of focus include planning for renovations on our instructional laboratories, restructuring and re-visioning the outreach efforts of the college, and a number of budget-reduction and process-improvement related initiatives.
+Teresa Diehl is the associate dean of administration.
+In this role, she oversees information technology, facilities, communications, outreach, and a number of budget- and leadership- related processes for the college.
+Areas of focus include planning for renovations on our instructional laboratories, restructuring and re-visioning the outreach efforts of the college, and a number of budget reduction– and process improvement–related initiatives.

 Associate Dean for Graduate Education

-Charles Fisher, professor of biology, is the associate dean for graduate education.
-In addition to overseeing enhancement of the graduate programs in the college, Fisher works closely with the Office of Diversity Initiatives and Multicultural Programs, the College Climate and Diversity Committee, and the departmental associate heads for equity to foster a positive climate for all members of the college.
-Fisher’s goals as associate dean include working with graduate students and faculty in the college to improve graduate student mentoring and training for the full suite of jobs that our graduate students will compete for.
-He also supports initiatives to increase the diversity and gender balance of our graduate student population and faculty.
+Aleksandra Slavkovic, professor of statistics, is the associate dean for graduate education.
+In this role, Aleksandra will oversee the enhancement of the graduate programs in the college and work closely with the Office of Diversity and Inclusion, the Climate and Diversity Committee, and the departmental associate heads for equity to foster a positive climate for all members of the college.
+She will also work with graduate students and faculty in the college to improve graduate student mentoring and training for the full suite of jobs that graduate students will compete for.

 Mary Beth Williams

-Williams’ primary goals are to ensure and enable the academic success of undergraduate students, and to maintain the standard of excellence that the college has in its academic programs.
-She is working to use assessment data to drive continuous improvement of teaching and learning in the college and to enhance advising and the student experience.
-She strives to recognize and reward faculty for excellence in the classroom, and provide them with assistance and support to improve existing or try new and innovative teaching methodologies via the Center for Excellence in Science Education.
-A few of Williams’ current initiatives include creating methods for improving student retention within science disciplines, developing a career information web-based tool for prospective undergraduate students, and generating and implementing strategies to ensure that all science students gain experience in co-op, internship, and externship programs or study abroad.
+Williams’s primary goals are to foster and ensure an environment of inclusive excellence and to enable the academic success of our undergraduate students.
+She works to use assessment data to drive continuous improvement of teaching and learning in the college, and to enhance advising and the student experience.
+She strives to recognize and reward faculty for excellence in the classroom and provide them with assistance and support to improve existing or try new and innovative teaching methodologies via the Center for Excellence in Science Education.

-Williams earned her Ph.D. at the University of North Carolina, where her thesis work, under the direction of Royce Murray, focused on the electron and mass transport dynamics in hybrid redox polyether melts.
-Following a post-doctoral research assistantship at Northwestern University, Williams joined the Penn State faculty in the Department of Chemistry in 2001.
-In addition to her research program, Williams has taught ~ 2500 students in the introductory chemistry course sequence, and served as the chemistry department graduate admissions and recruiting chair.
-She continues to direct the Chemistry Undergraduate Summer Research Program, with support from the National Science Foundation Research Experience for Undergraduate site and from the 3M Foundation, to bring 20 undergraduates to the department each summer for full time research.
-In 2009 – 2010, she was the acting associate dean for administration and planning in the college.
+Williams earned her Ph.D. at the University of North Carolina, where her thesis work under the direction of Royce Murray focused on the electron and mass transport dynamics in hybrid redox polyether melts.
+Following a postdoctoral research assistantship at Northwestern University with Joe Hupp, Williams joined the Penn State faculty in the Department of Chemistry in 2001.
+In addition to her research program, Williams has taught approximately 3,100 students in the introductory chemistry course sequence and served as the chemistry department graduate admissions and recruiting chair.
+She continues to direct the Chemistry Undergraduate Summer Research Program, with support from the National Science Foundation Research Experience for Undergraduate site and from the 3M Foundation, to bring 20 undergraduates to the department each summer for full-time research.
+In 2009 and 2010, she was the acting associate dean for administration and planning in the college.